 JWTs can also work in parallel with API gateways, the latter of which are the most common approach companies use to secure their microservices.
 They create common entry points and translate protocols for every individual microservice as required, reducing overhead for the business and providing a better user experience.
 API gateways also significantly improve access controls by verifying JWTs and setting up central and consistent security policies across services.

-Incorporating centralized identity management is critical for securing your microservices.
-Okta’s suite of CIAM products have all been designed to run authentication and authorization for microservices with a centralized approach.
+Incorporating centralised identity management is critical for securing your microservices.
+Okta’s suite of CIAM products have all been designed to run authentication and authorisation for microservices with a centralised approach.
 And Okta’s API Access Management helps you innovate quickly by securing access between microservices.

-Meanwhile, our Advanced Server Access solution centralizes access control, providing seamless access to on-premises, hybrid, and cloud infrastructure, while reducing the risk of credential theft and account takeover.
+Meanwhile, our Advanced Server Access solution centralises access control, providing seamless access to on-premises, hybrid, and cloud infrastructure, while reducing the risk of credential theft and account takeover.

-Just as our personal computing habits have shifted towards using multiple smaller devices, enterprises are realizing the vast benefits of moving from their vast monolithic architectural pasts to the microservices of the future.
-To do so securely, they must embrace the benefits of a centralized identity strategy.
+Just as our personal computing habits have shifted towards using multiple smaller devices, enterprises are realising the vast benefits of moving from their vast monolithic architectural pasts to the microservices of the future.
+To do so securely, they must embrace the benefits of a centralised identity strategy.